ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

   RES: 2.04 Changed
 ~~~

-#### Update
+#### Modify an element

-A request can be considered as an update if the target associated with the various keys is present in the context.
-Otherwise, it could be consider as an add or an error.
+If the target object, field, or entry does exist in the SCHC context, it is updated.

-Example :
+Examples:

 - The Entry fid-ipv6-version/1/di-bidirectional is in Rule 6/3.

 ~~~